Modern C++ Learning(8)-Pointers

 - many

-- target object lives as long as at least one
+shared_ptrs and/orweak_ptrs per object - target object lives as long as at least one

-points to it
+shared_ptrpoints to it

 nullptr C++11